RakhithJK/PHPMailer-wiki/Troubleshooting.md

     require './vendor/autoload.php';

+**This file will only exist if you have used composer to install PHPMailer**; it is not part of the PHPMailer package itself.

-It's particularly important if you're using XOAUTH2 authentication since it requires dependent classes that are satisfied by composer.
+It's particularly important to use composer if you're using XOAUTH2 authentication since it requires many dependent classes that are satisfied by composer.
 The dependencies are not included by default because they are not needed by everyone and they don't work on the older PHP versions that PHPMailer supports, so you will find them in the 'suggest' section of PHPMailer's `composer.json` file.
 You should copy those dependencies to your own `composer.json`'s `require` section, then `composer update` to load them and add them to your autoloader.

 If you don't do this, you're likely to see errors like this: